idvoretskyi/horizon.io/README.md

 # horizon.io
 The Horizon website.
 Woot.
-God damn you Github.
+Dalan, you know nothing.

 ### Set up your environment